voideditor/void/README.md

 - Feel free to reference our architecture for using IPC and satisfying CSP.

 - Everything we've done is 100% open source.
-See our [repo list](https://github.com/orgs/voideditor/repositories) for a complete picture of all the repos that make up Void.
+See [repos](https://github.com/orgs/voideditor/repositories) for a complete picture of all the repos that make up Void.